-As a consulting partner to ArtPlace, PolicyLink is working collaboratively with ArtPlace staff, partners, and CDI grantees throughout the program’s duration to harvest the knowledge gained, lessons learned, and impacts observed when arts and cultural strategies are deployed in service of comprehensive community development and planning.
+As a consulting partner to ArtPlace, PolicyLink worked collaboratively with ArtPlace staff, partners, and CDI grantees throughout the program’s duration to harvest the knowledge gained, lessons learned, and impacts observed when arts and cultural strategies are deployed in service of comprehensive community development and planning.

-In addition to studying the unique value add of artistic strategies, the research framework that PolicyLink has developed will place special emphasis on organizational change, highlighting the learning curve and shifts required for institutions who are taking on creative placemaking for the first time to sustainably and substantively incorporate new strategies into their work.
+In addition to studying the unique value add of artistic strategies, the research framework that PolicyLink developed placed special emphasis on organizational change, highlighting the learning curve and shifts required for institutions who are taking on creative placemaking for the first time to sustainably and substantively incorporate new strategies into their work.